N5GEH/n5geh.tutorials.from_sensor_to_application/README.md

 ### Step 4: Monitoring Time Series Data

-In the previous steps, the platform has already reveived a lot of data.
+In the previous steps, the platform has already received a lot of data.
 This data has been persistently stored as time series, which is also available for querying and can be used for various analyses.
 In the Postman collection, you will find three requests that query the